makersacademy/chitter-challenge/docs/review.md

 # Introduction

 Welcome to the code review for the Chitter Challenge!
 Again, don't worry - you are not expected to have all the answers.
 The following is a code-review scaffold for Chitter Challenge that you can follow if you want to.
 These are common issues to look out for in this challenge - but you may decide to take your own route.

-If you don't feel comfortable giving technical feedback at this stage, try going through this guide with your reviewee and review the code together.
+Either way we'd very much appreciate you submitting the form, even if it's just to say that you didn't use it :-)

 Please use this form to tick off where your reviewee has successfully has successfully incorporated these guidelines!
 This form helps us get an overall picture of how the whole cohort is doing - it's not an assessment of an individual student.